wasertech/Apple-Shortcut-LLM-for-Siri-/README.md

 First download Shortcut for iOS, iPadOS or MacOS.

 ## Step 2: Get chatGPT
-Then download and configure chatGPT dhortcut which saves your OpenAI API key and various parameters to ise while chatting with your adsistant.
+Then download and configure chatGPT shortcut which saves your OpenAI API key and various parameters to ise while chatting with your adsistant.

 [Get chatGPT](https://www.icloud.com/shortcuts/c25ff03b933648e3b0fa9473093b14d1)